 Anyway, that’s the long way of explaining why the most important item we’ve included in our survival kit is a tick kit.
 As a matter of fact, since It’s the MVP of the entire survival kit, it’s front and centre on the outside of the box.
 We’ve chained it right through the zipper pull and handle for easy access!

-By the way, we don’t make money on your purchase.
+By the way, we don’t make money on your purchase; it’s not about that.
 Your $’s will go directly toward funding CanLyme’s research programs for Lyme disease – and of course building awareness through programs like the one Nickole created (with a little help from yours truly).
 It’s a win-win for everyone!

 Insect Repellant Clothing